 - The main assumption of gap analysis is that interest rate moves on a parallel fashion.
-In reality however, interest rate does not move on parallel fashion. - Contractual repayment schedule is met. - Re-pricing of assets and liabilities takes place in the midpoint of time bucket. - The expectation that loan repayment will be as per schedule. - No early encashment is considered in term and recurring deposit. - Non maturity deposit withdrawal is considered based on past withdrawal behavior. - Interest paid on liabilities tends to move faster than interest rates earned on assets. - Interest rates attached to bank assets and liabilities do not move at the same speed as market interest rates. - Point at which some assets and liabilities are re-priced is not easy to identify.
+In reality however, it doesn't. - Contractual repayment schedule is met. - Re-pricing of assets and liabilities takes place in the midpoint of time bucket. - The expectation that loan payment will occur in schedule. - No early encashment is considered in term and recurring deposit. - Non maturity deposit withdrawal is considered based on past withdrawal behavior. - Interest paid on liabilities tend to move faster than interest rates earned on assets. - Interest rate attached to bank assets and liabilities do not move at the same speed as market interest rates do. - Point at which some assets and liabilities are re-priced is not easy to identify.